What's the outstanding balance on your mortgage?

 How much sooner your mortgage could be paid off

-Pay off your mortgage early which means you'll be mortgage free quicker
+Pay off your mortgage early, meaning you’ll be mortgage-free quicker

 Save thousands of pounds in interest charges